mrburns/ngx-smart-modal/README.md

 ## No external library, no jQuery! 🤘
-To avoid imposing you to download a CSS library by using this package, you simply have to use our built-in SCSS/CSS file with custom animations and overridable variables.
-So get rid off to be forced to use a CSS library you don't want to!
+To avoid to download a CSS library by using this package, you simply have to use our built-in SCSS/CSS file with custom animations and overridable variables.
+So get rid of an external CSS library you don't want need!
 In addition, it doesn't use jQuery!

 ![NgxSmartModal is the CSS frameworks's friend!](src/assets/css_frameworks.png)
 > #### But...
 I'm using Bootstrap (or Materialize, Foundation or anything else)!
 > Don't panic!
 We already thought about that!
-And because we want to be the more neutral as we can, we made it very flexible for you to style it!
+And because we want to be as neutral as we can, we made it very flexible for you to style it!
-> So if your app uses a CSS framework that has some modal styles, you simply have to pick up its class names and set the main class it in the `[customClass]="'modal'"` (e.g.: bootstrap).
+> So if your app uses a CSS framework that has some modal styles, you simply have to pick up its class names and set the main class in the `[customClass]="'modal'"` (e.g.: bootstrap).
 And the rest of the modal DOM elements have just to be set in the `ngx-smart-modal` component (e.g.: modal-dialog, modal-content, modal-header, etc.).

 Check out the [documentation](https://github.com/biig-io/ngx-smart-modal#parameters--options) & [demo](https://github.com/biig-io/ngx-smart-modal) for more information and examples!

 See the [changelog](https://github.com/biig-io/ngx-smart-modal/blob/master/CHANGELOG.md) for recent changes.

-You can take a look on [this diagram](https://github.com/biig-io/ngx-smart-modal#how-it-works) if you are curious about how this library works.
+You can take a look at [this diagram](https://github.com/biig-io/ngx-smart-modal#how-it-works) if you are curious about how this library works.

 ## Features
  - Handle large quantity of modals anywhere in your app
  - Customize the style of your modals through custom CSS classes and SCSS variables!
- - No external CSS library is used so you can easily override the modals default style
+ - No external CSS library is used so you can easily override the modals' default style
  - Pass data to any modal and retrieve it very simply in the modal view (or anywhere else)
  - Events on `open`, `close`, `dismiss`, `escape` and more for each modal
  - Manage all your modal stack and data with very fast methods
  - Very smart `z-index` computation (no ugly glitches or problems with a modal inside another)
  - A modal in a modal in a modal in a modal...
-I guess you got it!
+You got it!
  - AoT compilation support